Onésimo Sánchez

-Onésimo Sánchez González (born 14 August 1968), known simply as Onésimo as a player, is a Spanish former professional footballer who played as forward or winger, currently a manager.
+Onésimo Sánchez González (born 14 August 1968), known simply as Onésimo as a player, is a Spanish former professional footballer who played mainly as a winger, currently a manager.

-Onésimo was mainly associated with Real Valladolid throughout his career, serving the club as both a player and manager.
+He was mainly associated with Real Valladolid throughout his career, serving the club as both a player and manager.
 He amassed La Liga totals of 221 matches and 21 goals over nine seasons, which included the 1989–90 campaign spent with Barcelona.

+Sánchez started working as a coach in 2006.

 Playing career

 Onésimo was born in Valladolid, Castile and León.
 From the very start of his career, he had a reputation as an exceptional dribbler.
 However, he was also often criticised for the one dimensionality of his game, the media often drawing attention to his wastefulness in front of goal.

 Onésimo's playing career began with his hometown club Real Valladolid, for whom he made nearly 50 first-team appearances before the age of 20.
 For the 1988–89 season, he joined fellow La Liga side Cádiz CF. His talent attracted the attention of Johan Cruyff, who took him to FC Barcelona the following summer.

 Onésimo's time at the Camp Nou was an unhappy one: Cruyff, who disapproved of the player's partying, selected him only twice in the league all season.
 The brightest moment of his time at the club was his dominating performance after coming on as a substitute in the second leg of the UEFA Cup Winners' Cup tie against R.S.C.
 Anderlecht, even though Barça lost on aggregate (3–2).

 Onésimo returned to Valladolid after a single season with Barcelona, and would experience both promotion and relegation with them the following years as well as with his next team, Rayo Vallecano.
 For the 1996–97 campaign he moved to Sevilla FC – with whom he suffered another relegation from the top flight – and returned to Rayo the following year.

 After more than six months out of the game, Onésimo signed for Burgos CF of Segunda División B in February 1999.
 He saw out his career, retiring at nearly 34, with CF Palencia, another club in the third tier.